CCThompson82/MLE_capstone/Capstone_report.md

 There are many techniques for feature reduction.
 One avenue explored was feature elimination via a wrapping mechanism.
 However this approach was very slow and provided inconsistent results in which features and how many features, were important.
-A different approach, which was successful, was to utilize the training of an ensemble Random Forest classifier, not for its use in classification, but in order to access its assessment of which genes were most informative in separation of the metastasis classes.
-Despite the inherent random sampling employed by this approach, results were largely stable with 10-15 genes returned in the top ranked 20 in almost every run, across several random seeds.
+A different approach was to utilize the training of an ensemble Random Forest classifier, not for its use in classification, but in order to access its assessment of which genes were most informative in separation of the metastasis classes.
+An iterative process was utilized to stabilize the gene set upon which PCA transformation would be performed.
+Implementation of this feature was not essential for increased final model validation performance, thought it did reduce the run to run variation in predictive performance.

-Visualized individually, none of these 20 genes could separate the metastasis state linearly.
+Importantly, visualized individually, none of this reduced k-gene set could separate the metastasis state linearly.

 ![Genes with the highest 'Gini Importance' score were not able to separate metastasis class linearly.](Figures/Gene_separation.png)

-However, when compressed into principle components, this 20 feature set became predictive.
-I chose to retain the top 3 principle components of the 20-feature set, due to the noise levels expected from the small dataset (at 3 features, this left ~110 examples per feature in the training dataset).
-Curiously, with this approach the first principle component (labeled '0' in the notebook and relevant figures) always

-The initial plan was to provide the full  complement of principle components (originally, 20) to the logistic regression classifier as training data, and subsequently use each component's coefficient to  assess which were most able to explain the independent variable in a [Recursive Elimination]('http://scikit-learn.org/0.15/modules/generated/sklearn.feature_selection.RFECV.html#sklearn.feature_selection.RFECV') wrapping function.
-However, graphical analysis of the PCA transformed dataset revealed that the first principle component clearly separated the two metastasis states into nearly distinct Gaussian distributions, despite the fact that PCA is an unsupervised learning algorithm.
-The same result  was observed irrespective of whether 10, 20, 50, 100, 200, or 400 genes were retained from the Gini Importance filter step.
+The initial plan at this point was to provide the full complement of principle components to the logistic regression classifier as training data, and subsequently use each component's coefficient to  assess which were most able to explain the independent variable in a [Recursive Elimination]('http://scikit-learn.org/0.15/modules/generated/sklearn.feature_selection.RFECV.html#sklearn.feature_selection.RFECV') wrapping function.
+However, graphical analysis of the principle component scatter matrix, grouped by metastasis state (Figure ) curiously showed that the first principle component seemed to generate distinct gaussian distributions for each of the metastasis states, despite the fact that PCA is an unsupervised technique.
+This result was consistent independent of whether 5 through 500 genes were 'Gini' selected for PCA transformation.

 How could this be?
 This result would be expected if a transformation technique such as linear discriminant analysis (LDA) had been employed, as LDA uses data